 Sustainable Investments meet the DNSH requirements, as defined by applicable law and regulation.
-BlackRock has developed a set of criteria across all Sustainable Investments to assess whether an issuer or investment does significant harm.
+BlackRock has developed a set of criteria across all Sustainable Investments to assess

+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained. whether an issuer or investment does significant harm.
 Investments considered to be causing significant harm do not qualify as Sustainable Investments.